Swiss women push for a wellbeing economy amongst other tangible policies on gender equality

 Thanks to her affiliation to MMM, Geneva-based Valerie Bichelmeier, head of our UN delegation, was among the women elected for this historic Women’s Session.
 She actively participated in the work of the Commission on the recognition of unpaid care work, one of MMM’s key focus topics, and co-presented one of its 3 motions.

 This motion, which was adopted by the Session, seeks to address the issue of the economic invisibility of unpaid care work through systemic changes to our economic systems.
-It proposes to steer economic policymaking away from the GDP growth narrative, and calls instead upon the government and all the economic and social actors to engage in an in-depth rethinking of our economy, its purpose and objectives, its value system and its indicators, so that the wellbeing of people and the planet are prioritized.
+It proposes to steer economic policymaking away from the GDP growth narrative, and calls instead upon the government and all the economic and social actors to engage in an in-depth rethinking of our economy, its purpose and objectives, its value system and its indicators, so that the wellbeing of people and the planet are prioritised.
 As a concrete step to launch the process of bringing about systemic change, the motion therefore calls the Swiss government to join the Partnership of Governments for a Wellbeing Economy (WEGo),

-This is in-line with MMM’s view that in order to effectively recognize unpaid care work and redress the economic injustice resulting from its inequitable distribution – which affects mothers disproportionately – systemic changes are needed to our economic system.
+This is in-line with MMM’s view that in order to effectively recognise unpaid care work and redress the economic injustice resulting from its inequitable distribution – which affects mothers disproportionately – systemic changes are needed to our economic system.
 This is also the purpose of our membership to the Wellbeing Economy Alliance.

 We therefore intend to continue to promote this motion in Switzerland so that at the very least a discussion takes place at the parliament on the need to repurpose our economy to serve the wellbeing of people and the natural environment – not the other way round.